muchdogesec/arango_cti_processor/README.md

   --database cti_database
 ```

-This is what we use to backfill [CTI Butler](https://www.ctibutler.com/).

 ## How it works

 If you would like to know how the logic of this script works in detail, please consult the `/docs` directory.